mlvu/mlvu.github.io/index.md

   * **Worksheets** These are very brief Jupyter notebooks to help you get the software installed and to show the basics.
 They introduce the libraries Numpy, Matplotlib, Pandas, Sklearn and Keras.
   * **Homework** The homework consists of small pen-and-paper exercises to help you test that you've really understood the more technical points of the lectures.
 Answers are provided.
 If you are a registered student, please refer to the Canvas page instead.

+Reuse is allowed under a creative commons license, [details below]().

 <table>
   <tr>